 details of the bathymetry.

-It may also be of value to use a Navigation Simulator to train mariners in the navigation and operation of their vessels within and close to wind farms or other OREI.
+It may also be of value to use a Navigation Simulator to train appropriate mariners in the navigation and operation of their vessels within and close to wind farms or other OREIs.
 Research could also be carried out, by driving the ship in real time, in conjunction with other instructor/assessor-controlled target vessels in encounter situations, to assess the feasibility and level of risk.
 This might include the risk of grounding or collision or contact with other vessels and structures within the OREI area or in nearby restricted water navigable channels.
 Such training or research should also include the ability for mariners to navigate in all circumstances using simulated radar and ARPA displays, as appropriate to their vessel types, integrated with the vessel control simulator and other simulated navigation and communication systems.

 Simulators used to assess navigational risk in and near to offshore wind farms or other OREI must be capable of simulating all the navigational effects and phenomena relevant to, or peculiar to those specific OREI structures.
 These include, for example, the effects of such structures on vessel and shore-based radar systems.

-Any simulators used should comply with Section A- I/12 (“Standards governing the use of simulators”) of the International Convention on Standards of Training, Certification and Watchkeeping, 1978 as amended in 1995 and to date (“STCW Convention”, IMO).
+Any simulators used should comply with Section A- I/12 (“Standards governing the use of simulators”) of the International Convention on Standards of Training, Certification and Watchkeeping, 1978 as amended in 1995 and 2010 (“STCW Convention”, IMO).

 Note: The Instructors and Assessors operating the simulator/s should be qualified and experienced as specified in Section A-I/12 Part 2 subsection 9 of that Convention (“Qualifications of instructors and assessors”).